-In year 1, students take Research Methods I and II, are paired with a faculty mentor, and completed the STAR Scholars program.
-In years 2 and 3 students will have individual term goals such as manual script development or learning necessary software, attending trainings/workshops, etc.
+In year one, students take Research Methods I and II, are paired with a faculty mentor and complete the STAR Scholars program.
+In years two and three students will have individual term goals such as manual script development or learning necessary software, attending trainings/workshops, etc.

-By year 4 students are expected to have a mastery of manuscript writing.
+By year four, students are expected to have a mastery of manuscript writing.
 Interested students can also pursue a research co-op.
-In year 5, students are expected to provide 150 hours of research assistance per quarter.
+In year five, students are expected to provide 150 hours of research assistance per quarter.
 They also submit a research paper and present their findings at a national conference.

 Pathway of Undergraduate Research Fellows to Research Assistants